straut12/sj4u-gh/_pages/ref/linux/linuxdistros.md

 * ​RHEL - Red Hat Enterprise Linux
 * SLED - SUSE Linux Enterprise Desktop
 * SLES - SUSE Linux Enterprise Server
-​

 [Kernel](https://en.wikipedia.org/wiki/Kernel_(operating_system)) – The core of the OS and one of the first programs to load during boot.
 Interfaces between hardware and software, managing the CPU/Memory and connected devices.
 Linux is a unix-like kernel.​​​​
-[Desktop Environment (DE)](https://en.wikipedia.org/wiki/Desktop_environment) - also referred as graphical interface.
-Some examples are GNOME, Cinnamon, MATE, XFCE, KDE.
-The part you interact with.
-Fully integrated system that builds upon the Window Manager.
-Requires a Display Server and Window Manager.
-A system can have multiple DEs and you can use a  Display Manager to select which one you want to use during login.
-[Display Server](https://en.wikipedia.org/wiki/Windowing_system#Display_server) - (aka graphical server) Common example is Xorg.
-Provides the primitive framework for the DE.
-Uses display server protocol like X windows (aka X11, X, Xserver) or Wayland.
-Required for a DE.​​​​​
-[Window Manager](https://en.wikipedia.org/wiki/Window_manager) - Common example is Openbox or Marco (older examples are twm and fvwm).
-It is system software, usually part of the DE, that manages the placement and appearance/menu/buttons of the windows.
-Can be used with DE or stand alone (requires X windows but not a DE)
-[Login or Display Manager (DM)](https://en.wikipedia.org/wiki/X_display_manager) - Common example is LightDM and GDM (GNOME Display Manager).
-It is a graphical login manager that starts the greeter (or auto login) and the display servers.
-But it is not required. ​You can have a setup that boots to cli and if you want a desktop you run $ startx and it will launch the DE. startx is a front end to xinit which can manually start the display server (instead of using a display manager). xinit will use .xinitrc and .xserverrc to determine the client/server to run (/etc/X11/xinit) .
-Recommended to start with a 'light' OS (no default DE installed) and build it from the ground up if wanting to customize these settings.
 Early Unix Systems​
 [UNIX-V](https://en.wikipedia.org/wiki/UNIX_System_V) - UNIX System V, early UNIX system.
 Some components, like init, still visible in Linux distros.
 [BSD](https://en.wikipedia.org/wiki/FreeBSD) - FreeBSD is a Unix-like OS descendent from BSD (Berkely Software Distribution).
 Slackware - oldest, maintained unix-like OS.